Ah, February 14. For those in love, it’s one of the most romantic days of the year. For restaurants, it’s one of the most lucrative days of the year.

 How?
 By promoting your Valentine’s Day offerings on- and offline.

-Spread the word about your restaurant’s Valentine’s Day promotions online with these strategies:
+Spread the word about your restaurant’s Valentine’s Day restaurant promotions online with these strategies:

 Capitalize on your restaurant’s physical presence to get current customers to come back for Valentine’s Day by: